 The movie Hackers burned this idea of eliteness into my brain at an early age.
-They toss around a phrase
+They toss around this phrase

 as if there exists is a gated community of hacker gods.
 To the movie's credit, it does portray that gated community quite well, and planted the seeds of imposter syndrome at a young age for me.

 So, in high school, I had my first go at using a Linux distro, Fedora, for a while.
 Mostly, for bragging rights amongst my keyboard inclined friends.
 I felt a great deal of pride opening my black CD binder and flipping through my collection of burnt distros that I had only lightly or even never used.
 Fedora, SUSE, Mandrake scribbled on top to identify each burnt disc in elite red.

 Typical priorities of a early 2000's teenager led me back to Windows (MSN Messenger, Starcraft, etc.).
 I would go on to college and try again, but many classes required me to use Windows software on a regular basis so my Linux partation became something tucked away in the attic of my hard drive.

 Finally, in 2009, I bought my first Macbook.
 This was near the height of 'Apple hype,' and I think the hype was well deserved, but not the price tag.
 So, that first Macbook -- was a used Macbook.
 I often found myself fumbling around the desktop, clicking into the file browser, Finder, trying to navigate my way through the OS.
 You can imagine the relief I found when a friend introduced me to Spotlight.